-The certificate application procedure is as follows:
+The certificate application procedures are as follows:

-- (1) The certificate requester fills out the certificate request information and agrees to the subscriber agreements. - (2) The certificate requester sends to the certificate request information and related certification information to the RA. - (3) The certificate requester self-generates a key, creates a PKCS#10 certificate application file and signature with the private key.
+(1) The certificate Applicant fills out the certificate request information

+- and agrees to the Subscriber Agreements. - (2) The certificate Applicant sends to the certificate request information and related certification information to the RA. - (3) The certificate Applicant self-generates a key, creates a PKCS#10 certificate application file and signature with the private key.
 When making the certificate request, the certificate request file is sent by secure channels to the RA.